The name of Parvada evokes the universe of birds and the simplicity of their flying.

 Is a desk lamp with three possible angles of lighting and a useful thress meters of cable for easy displacement.

-Material: pine wood
+Material: pine wood and electrical system

 Bedside lamp with dimmer, adjust the light to the desired intensity simply by touching the metal part.